hubci/strawberry-docker/README.md

 git commit -m "Updating submodule for foo."
 ```

-**parent image** - By design, when changes happen to a parent image, they don't appear in existing Gotham images.
+**parent image** - By design, when changes happen to a parent image, they don't appear in existing Strawberry images.
 This is to aid in "determinism" and prevent breaking user builds.
-New Gotham images will automatically pick up the changes.
+New Strawberry images will automatically pick up the changes.

-If you *really* want to publish changes from a parent image into the Gotham image, you have to build a specific image version as if it was a new image.
+If you *really* want to publish changes from a parent image into the Strawberry image, you have to build a specific image version as if it was a new image.
 This will create a new Dockerfile and once published, a new image.

-**Gotham specific changes** - Editing the `Dockerfile.template` file in this repo will modify the Gotham image specifically.
+**Strawberry specific changes** - Editing the `Dockerfile.template` file in this repo will modify the Strawberry image specifically.
 Don't forget that to see any of these changes locally, the `gen-dockerfiles.sh` script will need to be run again (see above).

 ## Contributing

-We encourage [issues](https://github.com/hubci/gotham-docker/issues) and [pull requests](https://github.com/hubci/gotham/pulls) against this repository.
+We encourage [issues](https://github.com/hubci/strawberry-docker/issues) and [pull requests](https://github.com/hubci/strawberry/pulls) against this repository.
 In order to value your time, here are some things to consider:

 1. We won't include just anything in this image.
-In order for us to add a tool within the Gotham image, it has to be something that is maintained and useful to a large number of Gotham users.
+In order for us to add a tool within the Strawberry image, it has to be something that is maintained and useful to a large number of Strawberry users.
 Every tool added makes the image larger and slower for all users so being thorough on what goes in the image will benefit everyone.
 1. PRs are welcome.
 If you have a PR that will potentially take a large amount of time to make, it will be better to open an issue to discuss it first to make sure it's something worth investing the time in.
 1. Issues should be used to report bugs or request additional/removal of tools in this image.

 ## Additional Resources

-[Gotham Website](https://GothamHQ.com) - The official Gotham website.
+[Strawberry Website](https://www.StrawberrySSG.com) - The official Strawberry website.
 Still under construction.
 [CircleCI Docs](https://circleci.com/docs/) - The official CircleCI Documentation website.
 [CircleCI Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/#section=configuration) - From CircleCI Docs, the configuration reference page is one of the most useful pages we have.
 It will list all of the keys and values supported in `.circleci/config.yml`.